chrisguttandin/dynamo-converters/README.md

 This function takes a plain JavaScript object as input and returns all parts of an expression which can then be used with the official SDK.

-In addition to that `deltaToExpression()` also adds a `modified` field to each item.
-This is because the resulting expression is most likely used to update an item of a DynamoDB table.

 `deltaToExpression()` also takes care of
 [reserved words](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html)